 b) Appointments of all committee members whose terms begin at the end of the Midwinter Meeting shall be made by the president for a period not to exceed two years.
 Members may be appointed for a second but not a third consecutive term.

-c) Members of Standing Committees, except Nominating, Newbery, Caldecott, and Sibert shall be appointed for overlapping terms.
+c) Members of Standing Committees, except Newbery Award, Caldecott Award, Legacy Award, Batchelder Award, Geisel Award, and Sibert Award, shall be appointed for overlapping terms.

 e) Chairpersons of Special Committees shall serve for the life of the committee.